Requests for Personal Information

 Can I get access to personal data that isn't my own?

-No, the EU General Data Protection regulation (and associated UK data protection legislation) exists to protect the privacy of individuals and you have no right of access to the personal data of anyone other than yourself (with the exception of making a request on behalf of another person, see above).
+No, the UK GDPR and associated data protection legislation exists to protect the privacy of individuals and you have no right of access to the personal data of anyone other than yourself (with the exception of making a request on behalf of another person, see above).
 There are rare exceptions to this rule where health and safety or legal matters are involved.
 Contact us for further information.

 What Information will I receive?